Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median income among taxpayers in Putney SA2 was $56,112 according to ATO data aggregated by AreaSearch for financial year 2022.
-The average income stood at $76,771 during this period.
-In comparison, Greater Sydney's median and average incomes were $56,994 and $80,856 respectively.
-As of September 2025, based on Wage Price Index growth of 12.61%, estimated median income is approximately $63,188 and average income is around $86,452.
-Census data shows household, family, and personal incomes in Putney rank highly nationally, between the 85th and 97th percentiles.
-The earnings profile reveals that 37.7% of residents earn over $4000 weekly (1,579 people), differing from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
-Notably, 50.3% of Putney's residents earn above $3,000 weekly, indicating prosperity and robust local economic activity.
-Housing accounts for 13.4% of income, with strong earnings placing residents in the 97th percentile for disposable income.
+The median income among taxpayers in Putney SA2 was $56,112 in financial year 2022.
+The average income stood at $76,771 during the same period.
+These figures compare to those for Greater Sydney, which had a median income of $56,994 and an average income of $80,856.
+By September 2025, based on Wage Price Index growth of 12.61%, estimated incomes would be approximately $63,188 (median) and $86,452 (average).
+Census data indicates that household, family, and personal incomes in Putney rank highly nationally, between the 85th and 97th percentiles.
+The earnings profile shows that 37.7% of residents earn over $4000 weekly, with a significant 50.3% earning above $3000 weekly.
+Housing accounts for 13.4% of income, and Putney residents rank highly in disposable income, within the 97th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income